 But what happens if you need to take an unpaid leave of absence of a sort that an employer normally would grant to any employee (in fact, might be legally required to grant), such as maternity leave or for an extended illness?
 What are the rules for you?

-(For further guidance, see Nolo's many articles concerning life on the H-1B visa.
+(For further guidance, see Nolo's many articles concerning life on the H-1B visa.)

 The typical means to document that you are in lawful H-1B status is through paychecks, which show that you are working and getting paid.
-As you are likely aware, maintaining lawful H-1B status is important not just theoretically, but if you want to be able to change employers or extend your stay while remaining in the United States.
-If your H-1B status lapses, you may need to leave the U.S., obtain a new H-1B visa at the U.S. consulate abroad, and return before you again will have lawful H-1B status.
+As you are likely aware, maintaining lawful H-1B status is important not just theoretically, but it is vital if you want to be able to change employers or extend your stay while remaining in the United States.
+If your H-1B status lapses, you might need to leave the U.S., obtain a new H-1B visa at the U.S. consulate abroad, and return before you again will have lawful H-1B status.